Megaphone envisions a thriving, equitable society that values all voices.

 How it works

 Vendors buy each magazine for 75 cents and sell it to customers for $2.
-They buy each dayplanner for $10 and sell it for $20.
+They buy each calendar for $10 and sell it for $20.
+They buy each Voices of the Street poetry book for $5 and sell it for $10.
 Vendors keep the profit from every sale.

-By selling Megaphone magazine and Megaphone’s Hope in Shadows dayplanner , vendors build skills, gain a sense of pride, make community connections, and earn money to meet their basic needs.
+By selling Megaphone magazine, Megaphone’s Hope in Shadows calendar, and the VOTS poetry book, vendors build skills, gain a sense of pride, make community connections, and earn money to meet their basic needs.

 Each year, more than 175 people experiencing poverty earn income working as Megaphone vendors.
 Many vendors live with barriers to traditional employment—homelessness, addiction, mental and physical health challenges, and more.
 Selling the paper offers vendors a voice in their community, a sense of pride and a much-needed flexible source of income.